Alauddin Khalji: Mongol invasions and northern conquests, 1297–1306

 In the winter of 1297, the Mongols led by a noyan of the Chagatai Khanate raided Punjab, advancing as far as Kasur.
 Alauddin's forces, led by Ulugh Khan, defeated the Mongols on 6 February 1298.
 According to Amir Khusrow, 20,000 Mongols were killed in the battle, and many more were killed in Delhi after being brought there as prisoners.
 In 1298–99, another Mongol army (possibly Neguderi fugitives) invaded Sindh, and occupied the fort of Sivistan.
 This time, Alauddin's general Zafar Khan defeated the invaders and recaptured the fort.

 In early 1299, Alauddin sent Ulugh Khan and Nusrat Khan to invade Gujarat, where the Vaghela king Karna offered a weak resistance.
 Alauddin's army plundered several towns including Somnath, where it desecrated the famous Hindu temple.
 The Delhi army also captured several people, including the Vaghela queen Kamala Devi and slave Malik Kafur, who later led Alauddin's southern campaigns.
 During the army's return journey to Delhi, some of its Mongol soldiers staged an unsuccessful mutiny near Jalore, after the generals forcibly tried to extract a share of loot (khums) from them.
 Alauddin's administration meted out brutal punishments to the mutineers' families in Delhi, including killings of children in front of their mothers.
 According to Ziauddin Barani, the practice of punishing wives and children for the crimes of men started with this incident in Delhi.

 In 1299, the Chagatai ruler Duwa sent a Mongol force led by Qutlugh Khwaja to conquer Delhi.
 In the ensuing Battle of Kili, Alauddin personally led the Delhi forces, but his general Zafar Khan attacked the Mongols without waiting for his orders.
 Although Zafar Khan managed to inflict heavy casualties on the invaders, he and other soldiers in his unit were killed in the battle.
-Qutlugh Khwaja was also seriously wounded, forcing the Mongols to retreat.
+Qutlugh Khwaja was also seriously wounded, forcing the Mongols to retreat, Qutlugh Khwaja later died on the way while retreating.